davepacheco/registrar/README.md

 Property         | Type            | Description
 ---------------- | --------------- | -----------
-`"adminIp"`      | optional string | IPv4 address to include in DNS records `"registration"` | object          | describes which DNS names should be created for this component
+`"adminIp"`      | optional string | IPv4 address to include in DNS records `"zookeeper"`    | object          | describes how to connect to the ZooKeeper cluster `"registration"` | object          | describes which DNS names should be created for this component
-`"zookeeper"`    | object          | describes how to connect to the ZooKeeper cluster

 **Address:**  The address for all DNS answers related to this component is whatever is provided by the `"adminIp"` configuration property.
 This is the IP address used by clients that use DNS to discover this component.
-For Triton components, this should usually be an addresss on the "admin" network.
+For Triton components, this should usually be an addresss on the "admin" network (hence the name).
 For Manta components, this should usually be an address on the "manta" network.
 If `"adminIp"` is not specified in the configuration, then Registrar picks an up, non-loopback IP address on the system and uses that, but this is not recommended.

 **ZooKeeper configuration:** Service discovery records are maintained in a ZooKeeper cluster.
 The `"zookeeper"` top-level property describes how to reach that cluster.
 This should be a configuration block appropriate for [node-zkplus](http://github.com/mcavage/node-zkplus).
-See that project for details, but essentially this needs to have a `"timeout"` and `"servers"`.
-`"servers"` should be an array of objects with `"host"` and `"port"` properties identifying the servers in the ZooKeeper cluster.
+See that project for details, but essentially this needs to have `"timeout"` and `"servers"` properties.  `"servers"` should be an array of objects with `"host"` and `"port"` properties identifying the servers in the ZooKeeper cluster.

 **Registration:** The `"registration"` object describes the service discovery records that will be inserted into ZooKeeper.
 These control the DNS names that are available for this component.
-Broadly, there are broadly types of service discovery records:
+Broadly, there are two types of service discovery records:

 * **Host records** essentially allow Binder to answer DNS "A" and "SRV" queries